ankushvangari/RShell/README.md

 # RShell

-**This project is a simple implementation of a bash developed from scratch.**
+**This project is a comprehensive implementation of a bash developed from scratch.**

 ## Usage
 Commands will have the following format: